top of page

 • Vudu / Fandangonow

 Your tastes may vary, but I generally don't rent individual TV episodes as that can get expensive.
 For a 26 week season at $2 a pop, that's $52 for a single season of most TV shows which is quite a lot of money.
-If you want to watch old TV shows and it's not available as a stream except on PPV, then I'd recommending buying the DVD or BluRay used from Amazon or eBay.
-They often cost far less than the rental price and then you'll actually own it and can watch any time.
+If you want to watch old TV shows and it's not available as a stream except on PPV, then I'd recommending buying the DVD or Blu-ray disks used from Amazon or eBay.
+They often cost far less than the streaming rental price and then you'll actually own it and can watch any time.
 Or resell them and recoup most or all your money.

-III.
 Over the Air

 Rabbit ear antennas may be a thing of the past, but receiving OTA (Over The Air) TV is definitely not dead!
 You can watch local channels (network affiliates and the independents) by setting up a digital TV antenna.
 The antenna costs around $50 or so and installation isn't difficult.
 No monthly fees!
 Just like the old days -- commercials and all.

 Often you can simply mount the antenna to a window.
-But sometimes the signal is too weak which may require an outside installation possibly on a mast.
+But sometimes the signal is too weak which may require an outside installation, possibly on a mast.

 Monthly Data Caps